Sitting At His Feet

 In ancient times students or disciples sat at the feet of their teachers to learn.
 To soak up all the wisdom and words their teachers offered.

 Mary was doing the same thing.
-And this was so unusual because woman at that time did not sit at the feet of a teacher.
+And this was so unusual because women at that time did not sit at the feet of a teacher.

-I think Mary, who was a good Jewish woman, threw convention to the wind because she HAD CHOSES THE GOOD PART!
+I think Mary, threw convention to the wind because she HAD CHOSES THE GOOD PART!
 Her desire to hear and learn from her Teacher became the most important thing to her!

 Now let’s head back to the dinner at the house of Simon the leper.

-After Mary had poured out her nard in complete devotion to her Lord some of the men grumbled about the waste of her act.
+After Mary had poured out her nard in complete devotion to her Lord, some men grumbled about the waste of her act.
 They said the money from the sale of the nard could be used to help the poor.

 But Jesus told them to leave her alone and that “SHE HAS DONE A GOOD DEED FOR ME”.
 Luke 14:6.